aspeakman/node-geojson-proxy/README.md

 ## Geometric fields

 The GeoJSON processing is based on creating Features from named fields with expected geometric contents.
-The expected contents are define in 'geoFields'.
+The expected contents are defined in 'geoFields'.
 The default configuration includes the following:

 Derive a Feature containing a GeoJSON Point created from two fields named 'lng' and 'lat'
 > { "point_pair": [ "lng", "lat" ] }

-Derive a Feature from a field already containing valid GeoJSON eg a PostGIS geometry field (in this case a Point taken from a field named 'location')
+Derive a Feature from a field already containing valid GeoJSON eg a PostGIS geometry field (in this case a field named 'location' is used if it contains a GeoJSON Point)
 > { "geojson": "location", "types": [ "Point" ] }

-Derive a Feature from a field containing coordinate array(s) of lng, lat data (in this case a Polygon is created using coordinates in a field named 'bounds')
+Derive a Feature from a field containing coordinate array(s) of lng, lat data (in this case a Polygon is created using coordinates in a field named 'polygon')
-> { "coordinates": "bounds", "type": "Polygon" }
+> { "coordinates": "polygon", "type": "Polygon" }

 ## 'Accept' headers